artefactual/deploy-pub/playbooks/archivematica/docs/digital-ocean-install-example.rst

-How to Deploy Archivematica to a Digital Ocean Droplet
+How to Deploy Archivematica to a DigitalOcean Droplet
 ================================================================================

-This document describes how to deploy Archivematica to a Digital Ocean droplet (i.e., virtual private server, VPS).
+This document describes how to deploy Archivematica to a DigitalOcean droplet (i.e., virtual private server, VPS).
 It assumes that you have basic proficiency with the Unix command-line and that you have the following installed.